 We’re proud to continue supporting the Nuffield Australia Scholarship program which awards primary producers with the opportunity to travel overseas and study an agricultural topic of their choice.

 The value of the Scholarship extends far beyond the completion of the travel and research report, with scholars becoming part of the 460-strong Nuffield alumni in Australia and a group of 1,800 worldwide, which is a network of influential and forward-thinking farmers.

-For more information, view the Nuffield Australia website.
+Applications are now open for 2023 Nuffield Scholarships, for more information, visit the Nuffield Australia website.

 2019 Nuffield Scholar - Johanna Tomlinson